ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Show output

 You can see that expectations are fulfilled.
-You find the vertices in the correct ordering and the first edge is null, because no edge is pointing to the start vertex on this path.
+You find the nodes in the correct ordering and the first edge is null, because no edge is pointing to the start node on this path.

 You can also compute shortest paths based on documents found in collections: